 If you are under investigation or facing criminal charges in Washington, criminal defense attorney Justin Campbell is here to help.
 Learn why clients choose us, read reviews from former clients, then contact the Campbell Law Firm by calling (360) 588-4111, emailing email@example.com, or completing our online form.

-The Campbell Law Firm proudly represents people accused of crimes in all courts in Skagit County, Island County, San Juan County, and in Anacortes, Mount Vernon, Burlington, Sedro-Woolley, Oak Harbor, Coupeville, and Friday Harbor.
+Located in Anacortes, the Campbell Law Firm proudly represents people accused of crimes in all courts in Skagit County, Island County, San Juan County, and in Anacortes, Mount Vernon, Burlington, Sedro-Woolley, Oak Harbor, Coupeville, and Friday Harbor.